-Is the iPad Dying?
 This week saw Apple release two iPads - the iPad Mini 2 and the iPad Air – that represented notable departures from their predecessors.
-It is clearly a sign that Apple is starting to worry about its dropping market share...
+Apple is cleverly covering the field to prevent any more loss in market share...

 No longer can Apple simply just churn out slightly improved almost identical iPads and call them new releases (the benefits of market power); as we’ll see, this time they’re actually following their competitors in a desperate attempt to regain lost ground.